This project is funded by the UK Government through the UK Community Renewal Fund.

-Community Boost - Central includes lots of different projects and activities in the central area council area of Barnsley (which covers the council wards of Central, Dodworth, Kingstone, Stairfoot and Worsbrough) and everyone is welcome to get involved.
+Community Boost - Central includes lots of different projects and activities in the central area council area of Barnsley.
+Covering the council wards of Central, Dodworth, Kingstone, Stairfoot and Worsbrough.
+Everyone is welcome to get involved.

-The Community Boost - Central project will work closely with local people, businesses, and a variety of organisations and supports our vision for Barnsley - the place of possibilities.
-It follows our successful bid to the government’s UK Community Renewal Fund and if the project proves successful we hope to roll it out across the borough.
+The Community Boost - Central project will work closely with local people, businesses, and a variety of organisations.
+It supports our vision for Barnsley - the place of possibilities.
+It follows our successful bid to the government’s UK Community Renewal Fund.
+If the project proves successful we hope to roll it out across the borough.

-Here’s a summary of all the projects on offer and how to get in touch if you’d like more information or to get involved.
+Here’s a summary of all the projects on offer.
+Also how to get in touch if you’d like more details or to get involved.